Jimdo/puppet-skeleton/TESTING.md

 ### Travis CI

-The module includes a configuration for [Travis CI] that will run `rake test` each time changes are pushed to GitHub.
+The module includes a configuration for [Travis CI] that will run `rake test:travis` each time changes are pushed to GitHub.
 Simply enable Travis for your GitHub repository to get free continuous integration.

 Implementing CI with other systems should be as simple as running the commands in `.travis.yml`.